nestcx/pywordle/README.md

 PyWordle let's you simulate and automate Wordle games to run against solving algorithms.
 It provides a simple template (`solver_template.py` found under `pywordle/examples/solver_template`) which lets you 'plug and play' solvers.

-PyWordle offers several key sets of data to help create solvers, such as the `get_remaining_answers` property which eliminates answers from a designated `valid_answer_list` and returns a list of the possible remaining answers.

-It also comes with a visual debugger, a solve tracker to track batches of games, a working solver with a 100% win rate as an example, and much more!
+It has handy functions such as the `Wordle.get_remaining_answers` property, and comes with a visual debugger, a solve tracker to track batches of games, a working solver with a 100% win rate, and much more!

 <br>